 The other part that causes a tremendous amount of problems with mold is the interior drain line – not the part that you hook into the wall, but the part that is inside the machine.
 I know, such a PITA to mess with. 🙁

 Obviously, I am not going to disassemble my machine for demonstration purposes (too bad I didn’t document it back when I did this the first time).
 So anyway, I found a great video on youtube that shows how to remove the drain line and clean it.
 When you do this step, you will be able to easily remove and clean the soap dispenser hose, too.

 FYI : This video is promoting a product for a washer fan.
 I do not have one, nor have I ever used one.
 I am simply providing this video because it is a great tutorial on disassembling your machine to clean out the drain line.
 The video also promotes a part’s store called repair clinic.com which I have used many times before.
 If you need to buy a new hose, I would also recommend this company.

-To clean out the drain hose, I soak it in a tub of bleach water over night.
+To clean out the drain hose, I soak it in a tub of bleach water overnight.
 Then spray it out with a water hose.
 However, you can also use the car wash sprayer, as recommended in the video.
-Same thing applies to the soap dispenser hose.
+The same thing applies to the soap dispenser hose.
 It really needs to be cleaned at this time as well.
-Since you already have the machine opened, it is as simple as removing the clamps on both ends of the hose, and pulling it off.
+Since you already have the machine opened, it is as simple as removing the clamps on both ends of the hose and pulling it off.

 Once you have the cable off, carefully pull the seal out of its front groove and tuck it into the machine.
 Be careful to not rip any of the sensors or hoses loose.